hashxim/hconMD/work_md/Obsidian/Youtube/Overview of the Paints Sector.md

 - Unorganized - 9.6
 - Total - 11.4

 Initially GST levied at 28% and then reduced to 18%.
 This enabled faster shift from unorganized to organized.
-After reductin
+After reduction in GST, it was seen that larger paint companies entering into lower priced products and competing with unorganized players.

+## Driver for Growth
+- Increasing nuclearisation and urbaniza